Bug #1819

 There is no fundamental difference between RoI and energy selection.
 Whenever you do an event selection (in whatever coordinate) you run into the mentioned problem.
 There is in fact a RoI and energy selection in all response cube tools.
 So I’m afraid we cannot do partially filled energy bins (unless we compute precisely the formulae outlined in the tech note, but then the weighting becomes model dependent, needing an iterative method to assure convergence).

-#20 Updated by Mayer Michael about 8 years ago
+#20 Updated by Mayer Michael over 8 years ago

 How about setting the parameter by default to “no”?